dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 **Why is this necessary?**

 When your eBPF program is loaded by a BPF loader like [libbpf](https://github.com/libbpf/libbpf), the loader compares the program’s BTF data with the target kernel’s BTF.
-Since it's quite likely your program won't run only on the kernel it was compiled on, the loader needs to resolve types, updates offsets, and adjusts field accesses to ensure the program reads kernel structures correctly.
+Since it's quite likely your program won't only run on the kernel it was compiled on, the loader needs to resolve types, updates offsets, and adjusts field accesses to ensure the program reads kernel structures correctly.

 This process is known as <i>field offset relocation</i>.

-**But one subtle limitation of this approach is that tools relying on BTF data implicitly depend on the target kernel being compiled with BTF support.**

-TODO: How to check if BTF is present

 Although most eBPF kernels nowadays support BTF, it's not really something we can rely on when we want to design truly portable eBPF programs.